-“That makes us sick,” Priddy said, but she’s heard from colleagues in other counties that their spike was twice as high.
+“That makes us sick,” Priddy said, but she’s heard from colleagues in other counties that their spikes were twice as high.

 The CDC estimates that across the country overdose deaths increased nearly 27% in the 12-month span ending in August 2020.
-In West Virginia, fatal overdoses increased by more than 38%.
+In West Virginia, long the state hit hardest, fatal overdoses increased by more than 38%.

-Carter had a brilliant mind for math and loved the stars.
+Kayla Carter grew up in a tiny town 20 miles from Huntington, in a house with a swimming pool in the backyard.
+She had a brilliant mind for math and loved the stars.
 Her family always thought she’d grow up to work for NASA.

 Instead, she was addicted to opioids by the time she turned 20.

 “We went through living hell,” said her mother, Lola.